-Over the years, I’ve been asked the following questions regarding headshots for actors.
-While it’s impossible to quote them all, these are the most frequently asked questions.
+Over the years, I’ve been asked the following questions regarding headshots for actors, or anyone seeking more effective headshots.
+From LA to Chicago to New York to Atlanta, here are my most frequently asked questions.

 Q: How does the actor find a competent headshot photographer?

-A: Here’s a good place to start: Compile a list of the photographers that you want to see by asking fellow actors, agents, managers, acting coaches, and casting directors.
-Use a search engine like Google to help narrow down your search.
-Then, after you make an detailed inventory of all the websites that you like, call the actual photographer personally to discuss in detail what your needs are and to see if you actually want to work with him.
-If you don’t like his personality or the way he speaks with you over the telephone, I’d pass.
-It won’t get any better when you meet him in person.
+A: Here’s a good place to start: Actors usually compile a list of the photographers that they want to see by asking fellow actors, agents, managers, acting coaches, and casting directors.
+But with major search engines like Google, it’s easy to take your time and view all of the top professionals available anywhere you live.
+After you’ve made a detailed inventory of all the websites that you like, always compare their quality, reputation, and price, then call the actual photographer directly.
+If you don’t like his personality or if he won’t take the time to personally discuss your needs or questions with you over the phone, I’d look elsewhere.
+It certainly won’t get any better when you meet him in person.

-When you visit photographers’ websites, always be sure to look for a large selection of photographs with a diverse variety of actors represented—all nationalities, ages, sexes, physical types and characters.
-It’s easy to take decent pictures of perfect models and glamorous stars, but most of us simply don’t look like that!
-Also make sure you to see lots of different photographic techniques used on each and every actor. ”Cookie cutter” photos may be okay for high school yearbooks or those shopping mall “glamour shots,” but not in the highly competitive field of the performing arts.
+When you visit photographers’ websites, always be sure to look for a large selection of photographs with a diverse variety of people represented— all ages, nationalities, sexes, physical types, and characters.
+It’s not that difficult to take decent pictures of perfect looking fashion models, but most of us simply don’t look like that!
+Also make sure you to see lots of variety in everyone’s headshots.
+No two people are ever alike, and assembly line headshots that don’t highlight the special qualities of the individual not only miss your uniqueness, but sadly, far too many photographers shoot exactly this way. ”Cookie cutter” headshots that all look exactly alike might be okay for lazy photographers and high school yearbooks, and those cheesy shopping mall “glamour shots” might look good on your bedroom wall, but not in the competitive field of business, social media, and professional acting.

 Q: There are many different kinds of photographers doing headshots for actors.
 Who should I choose to do my next headshots?

 There may be exceptions to my rule, but they are few and far between.
-Would you go to a brain surgeon to have your teeth drilled?
+Would you go to a brain surgeon to have your teeth drilled??
 Probably not.
-Yet I routinely see actors having their headshots done by these other types of photographers who know absolutely nothing about what the typical actor requires (for actual examples of what I mean, see my Character Looks page).
+Yet I routinely see actors having their headshots done by these other types of photographers who know absolutely nothing about what the working actor requires to market their careers (for actual examples of what I mean, please visit my Creative Characters webpage).

 Q: Which is better, Natural Light or Studio Light?

-A: In my opinion, the answer to the this question would be the first thing that would determine whether or not I’d select any photographer.
+A: The answer to the this question would be the first thing that would determine whether or not I’d select any photographer.
 Why?
-BECAUSE LIGHTING IS THE SINGLE, MOST IMPORTANT ELEMENT IN CREATING A GREAT PHOTOGRAPH.
-Whatever else a photographer does right, if the lighting isn’t perfect your photograph will suffer.
+BECAUSE LIGHTING IS THE SINGLE, MOST IMPORTANT ELEMENT IN GETTING A GREAT PHOTOGRAPH.
+Whatever else a photographer does right, if the lighting isn’t perfect, your headshot will suffer.

 Q: What about price?

 A: “How much do you charge?”
-This is the number one most commonly asked question by actors.
+This is one of the most commonly asked questions by actors.
 But perhaps your first question should be, “How much is your career worth?”
-Price is an important thing to consider since most aspiring actors aren’t all eccentric millionaires, but certainly not the most important.
-You could always go with the cheapest photographer you could find, but you could also be throwing away an entire acting career — yours.
+Price is an important thing to consider since most aspiring actors aren’t multi-millionaires, but certainly not the most important.
+You could always take your own “selfie” with your cell phone, but you could also be throwing away an entire acting career— yours.

 You’ve probably heard the phrase, “You get what you pay for.”
 Not always.
-I’ve seen scores of actors spend exorbitant amounts of money on so-called “superstar” photographers only to have their expensive new headshots wind up in a casting director’s trash can.
-And recently I’ve noticed an even more disturbing trend among some photographers– wild over-pricing.
-Photographers who used to charge $400-500 per session are jacking up their fees upwards of $1000.- 1,500., all in a desperate effort to create the illusion that they’re somehow better or simply trying to pay their expensive New York rent.
-They’re ripping you off.
-Most of the time, what you’ll pay for is a Rolls Royce that looks like a Volkswagen.
+I’ve seen scores of actors spend exorbitant fees on over-hyped photographers, only to have their expensive new headshots wind up in the casting director’s trash.
+In my professional opinion, they’re simply ripping you off.
+Most of the time, you will be paying for a Rolls Royce that looks more like a Toyota.
 Don’t believe me?
-Simply compare the work of these thousand-dollar photographers directly with mine, then you be the judge.
-But that doesn’t mean going to one of those “bargain basement” photographers is any better!
-This practice will virtually guarantee you a lifetime of doing extra work and waiting tables.
-Remember: Your headshot is perhaps the single most important investment in your entire acting career.
-In the end, price doesn’t really matter…. quality does.
+There are at least a dozen headshots featured on my Before & After webpage that cost these unfortunate individuals $1,000. or more.
+No headshot is worth this much money… ever.
+Simply compare the work of these “luxury” photographers directly with mine, then you be the judge.
+I charged Angelina Jolie and Drew Carey the same price as everyone else.
+Remember: Your headshot is perhaps the single most important investment of your entire marketing plan.
+Price doesn’t really matter…. quality does.

-Q: What about guarantees?
+Q: Can you talk about guarantees?
 Do you offer one?

-A: There’s a saying : ”Clothes make the man.”
+A: There’s a saying : “Clothes make the man.”
 Nowhere is this concept more important than in your headshots.
-If your photographer doesn’t place enough emphasis on correct wardrobe selection or know enough on the subject and it’s direct relationship in creating character.
+If your photographer doesn’t place enough emphasis on correct wardrobe selection or know enough on the subject and it’s direct relationship in creating a winning headshot.
 You’d be wise to look for someone who does.
-Your photographer should help you with every single aspect of your headshot experience, and wardrobe plays an extremely important part.
+Your photographer should help you with every single aspect of your headshot experience, and wardrobe plays an extremely important part of building your image.

-There seems to be a never-ending debate on the subject of “Headshots v.
-3/4 shots.”
+There seems to be a never-ending debate on the subject of “Headshots v 3/4 shots,” or “Landscape Cropping v Vertical Cropping.”
 Some folks seem to think that one style is better than the other, but I disagree.
-I believe that both are useful for different applications.
-That’s why I always shoot several poses at different distances and various cropping styles in all my sessions.
+I believe that all are useful for different applications.
+That’s why I always shoot several poses at different distances and various cropping styles in all of my sessions.

 Q: Should the photographer give me all the digital files?